brian-quiroz/EECS-738-P3/README.md

 To find best parameters for training model, difference between prediction and expected class needs to be minimized.
 We use ***cross-entropy loss*** to define this difference.
 To minimize total loss, we employ ***batch gradient descent***.
 Back propagation algorithm will be used to calculate gradient efficiently.

-we tried different values for learning rate and regularization strength.
+We tried different values for learning rate and regularization strength.
 It turns out that when learning rate == 0.001 and regularization strength == 0.001, comparable decent results can be achieved.

 Finally, to make sure the final probabilities is in range [0, 1], we apply activation function *softmax* on output layer.